frc1511/frc1511.github.io/preseason/2022-11-5/index.md

 The robot program begins with the `src/main/include/Robot.h` and `src/main/cpp/Robot.cpp` files.
 These files contain code for the `Robot` class, which handles the distribution of processes during the robot's runtime.
 The `Robot` class is a subclass of the `frc::TimedRobot` class, which provides functions that run during the robot's different states.

 For example, the `Robot::RobotInit()` function is called when the robot is first turned on.
 The `Robot::RobotPeriodic()` function is called every 20ms while the robot is on.
 There are also other 'Init' and 'Periodic' functions for specific robot states, such as `Robot::AutonomousInit()` and `Robot::AutonomousPeriodic()` for when the robot is in autonomous mode.

-__Note:__ Periodic functions like `Robot::RobotPeriodic()` are called every 20ms, so they should not contain any long-running code or else the robot will not respond to inputs in a timely manner.
-That means no long/infinite loops or constant motor configuration changes in the periodic functions!
+For a detailed explanation of the `frc::TimedRobot` class, see the page on it [here](/robot_programming/timed_robot/).

 {% highlight cpp %}
 #include <Robot.h>